-(a) Preliminary Inquiry:
+(A) Preliminary Investigation:

-- Chairman of another Board of Study

-- One member from the Board of Study concerned

-- A trainer from a different specialty.

-Recommended disciplinary action to be instituted by the BOM following the preliminary inquiry
+- (1) A committee will be appointed comprising the following members to conduct the preliminary investigation: - i.
+Chairman of another Board of Study - ii.
+One member from the Board of Study concerned - iii.
+A trainer from a different specialty. - (2) Recommended disciplinary action to be instituted by the BOM following the preliminary inquiry